Washington State vs. Washington NCAA Football Odds, Plays and Insights | November 26, 2021

 Over/Under Insights

-- Washington has combined with its opponents to score more than 43.5 points in four of 10 games this season.
+- The two teams combine to score 49.7 points per game, 5.2 more than the total in this contest.

-- Friday's total is 6.2 points lower than the two team's combined 49.7 points per game average.
+- This contest's over/under is 1.9 points under the 46.4 these two squads combine to give up per game in 2021.

-- These two squads surrender a combined 46.4 points per game, 2.9 more than this contest's over/under.

-- In 2021, games involving the Huskies have averaged a total of 49.5 points, six more than the set total in this contest.
+- In 2021, games involving the Huskies have averaged a total of 49.5 points, 5.0 more than the set over/under in this contest.

 Washington State Stats and Trends